rOpenGov/eurostat/cran-comments.md

 ## Test environments
-* local OS X install, R 3.3.1
+* local OS X install, R 3.5.1
-* ubuntu 12.04 (on travis-ci), R 3.3.1
+* ubuntu 18.04 (on travis-ci), R 3.3.1
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+There were two warnings:

-* This is a new release.
+* building ‘eurostat_3.3.53.tar.gz’

-## Reverse dependencies
+Warning: invalid uid value replaced by that for user 'nobody'

-To be checked.
+Warning: invalid gid value replaced by that for user 'nobody'

----
+* checking data for ASCII and uncompressed saves ...
+OK WARNING

-* I have run R CMD check on the NUMBER downstream dependencies.
+‘qpdf’ is needed for checks on size reduction of PDFs

-  (Summary at ...).
+## Downstream dependencies

-* FAILURE SUMMARY
+I have also run R CMD check on downstream dependencies.

-* All revdep maintainers were notified of the release on RELEASE DATE.
+All packages that I could install passed.